smhurf/lewagon_challenges/01-Python/03-SQL-Basics/05-SQL-Queries/README.md

 ### Statistics

-For each genre of movie, find the stats, i.e. the number of movies and the average movie length (in minutes).
+Given a genre of movies, find the associated stats, i.e. the number of movies and the average movie length (in minutes).

 The method should return a dictionary of statistics: